luizfurlanis/airqualitydashboard/README.md

 As you can see, differently tha leaflet map, the plots are not needed here, because it is only a chart, not a map or a tribble that need a ploting functions, so with only these simple commands you already create you bar chart, to use whatever you wnat to.
 You only need to change the data, then it is a new graphic.

-Now that you have your map and your graphic, you can combine them in a Shiny app like this one, or use how you desire to, Thank you for read this and have fun :smiley:
+Now that you have your map and graphic, you can combine them in a Shiny app like this one, or use how you desire to.
+Have fun :smiley: